 - A user-defined role can be removed at any time by clicking the Delete role option in the Actions column under the Roles tab.
 Before deleting, a replacement role must be provided to replace the role of all users who have been assigned the role that is about to be deleted.
-As a result, users will not lose access to the product at any scope to which the previous role was assigned.
+As a result, users will not lose access to the module at any scope to which the previous role was assigned.

 System vs User-defined roles

 As mentioned above, user-defined roles are used to specify permissions in the context of a view, monitor or optimization schedule.
-Performing operations on top of a view, monitor (or) optimization schedule such as deleting the view, monitor, (or) optimization schedule and managing service principals in the product requires at least a Contributor role.
+Performing operations on top of a view, monitor (or) optimization schedule such as deleting the view, monitor, (or) optimization schedule and managing service principals in the module requires at least a Contributor role.

 For example, if a user is a good fit for managing the views, monitors and optimization schedules set up for testing but not for managing the views, monitors, (or) optimization schedules set up for production, that user can be assigned a Contributor role for testing views/monitors/optimization schedules, and any other suitable role with restricted permissions for production views/monitors/optimization schedules.
-If a user is a good fit for managing the entire product (for example, a team lead), but not for managing users and their roles, that user can be assigned a Contributor role across the product.
+If a user is a good fit for managing the entire module (for example, a team lead), but not for managing users and their roles, that user can be assigned a Contributor role across the module.

 Export user details with permissions

 Users can export Serverless360 account details, along with their user permissions, in a CSV format, which allows them to view the permissions provided to each user at various levels within the account.